 - Requires a large-capacity air fryer

-If you have an outdoor grill like the Pit Boss 44D2 Deluxe Wood Pellet Grill we sell at BJ’s Wholesale Club, you can cook your bird outdoors, freeing up your oven for other dishes.
+If you have an outdoor grill like one of the pellet grills we sell at BJ’s Wholesale Club, you can cook your bird outdoors, freeing up your oven for other dishes.

 Pros of grilling:

 - Juicy results